 }

-To run the different colcon test tasks, use (CTRL + Shift + P)
+To run the different colcon test tasks, use (CTRL + Shift + P), select Tasks: Run Task and then select the test task from the available options.

 Using a debugger with ROS 2 launch_test using the ROS Extension for VS Code is an active problem and has an open issue at the official GitHub repository.